Taking Additional Action To Recover Commercial Or Consumer Debt

 If it’s not possible to garnish wages, your debtor has no bank account and there is difficulty finding out where he or she works, we can hold a judgment debtor examination.
 A hearing will be set in which your debtor will be obliged to provide all income tax returns, bank statements and financial information and submit him or herself to questioning under oath.

-Because of our working relationship with firms outside of Louisiana, we are also easily able to help you enforce your Louisiana judgment even if your debtor moves to another state.
+Because of our working relationship with firms outside of Louisiana, we are also easily able to help you enforce your Louisiana judgment even if your debtor moves to Texas, Alabama or another state in the Southeast region.

-If you need help to enforce your judgment, contact Kottemann Law Firm, at 504-302-8940 for a free consultation.
+If you need help to enforce your judgment, contact Kottemann Law Firm, LLC, using our local number at 504-302-8940 or calling us toll-free at 800-519-0874 for a free consultation.
+You can also contact us online.

 We represent creditors throughout Louisiana and the Southeast.